Cherry tomato confit on a plate.

 • Grains: Similar to pasta, you can stir the confit into a bowl of cooked grains like farro or barley.
 Avoid quinoa because it is too fine.

 • Chicken, Meat or Fish: You can top a protein whether it is grilled, baked or roasted with the tomatoes.
-You’re basically treating it like a sauce or condiment.
+You’re basically treating the tomatoes like a sauce or condiment.

 Storage